imhicihu/Domestic-issues/README.md

 * Code review
     - Just PR your proposal/fixes/point of view _against_ this repo
 * Other guidelines
-    - Up to now, there is no other guidelines to check
+    - Up to now, there is no other guidelines to verify/pass it on

 ### Related repositories ###